-It should be expected that when students tackle a higher critical thinking math problem that it will take them multiple attempts.
+It should be expected that when students tackle a higher critical thinking math problem, like Open Middle problems, that it will take them multiple attempts.
 Notice in this paper version (intended to be printed) it provides room for 6 attempts.
 Personally, it took me more than 6 attempts to solve this problem.
 Additional paper was needed.
 However, providing students a structure where it is clearly conveyed that they are expected to make multiple attempts helps students understand that this is part of the process of tackling a higher critical thinking problem.

 Explain Your Strategy

 Instead of “Show your work” we ask students to “share their strategy.”
-The initial strategy is to simply drag the numbers into the boxes and see what happens.
+The initial strategy for this Open Middle math problem is to simply drag the numbers into the boxes and see what happens.
 Students add a sticky note to the Jam to explain why they put the numbers where they did.